Police: Gunman fired more than 70 rounds at July 4 parade

 In one animated video since taken down by YouTube, Crimo raps about armies “walking in darkness” as a drawing appears of a man pointing a rifle, a body on the ground and another figure with hands up in the distance.

-Crimo’s father, Bob, a longtime deli owner, ran unsuccessfully for mayor of Highland Park in 2019, calling himself “a person for the people.”
+Crimo’s father, Bob, a longtime deli owner, sought the mayor’s office in 2019, calling himself “a person for the people.”

-The community of about 30,000 on Chicago’s north shore has mansions and sprawling lakeside estates and was once home to NBA legend Michael Jordan.
+The community of about 30,000 on Chicago’s affluent North Shore has mansions and sprawling lakeside estates and was once home to NBA legend Michael Jordan.

-Gina Troiani and her 5-year-old son were lined up with his daycare class ready to walk onto the parade route when she heard a loud sound that she believed was fireworks — until she heard people yell about a shooter.
+Shapiro, the Highland Park resident who fled the parade with his family, said his 2-year-old son woke up screaming later that night.

-“We just start running in the opposite direction,” she told The Associated Press.
-“There were people that got separated from their families, looking for them.
-Others just dropped their wagons, grabbed their kids and started running.”
+“He is too young to understand what happened.
+But he knows something bad happened,” Shapiro said.
+“That’s chilling.”

-Foody contributed from Chicago.
+Foody contributed from Chicago, and Groves contributed from Sioux Falls, South Dakota.
 Associated Press writers Martha Irvine and Mike Householder in Highland Park; Mike Balsamo and Bernard Condon in New York; David Koenig in Dallas; Jeff Martin in Woodstock, Georgia; Fabiola Sánchez in Monterrey, Mexico; and Jim Mustian in New Orleans contributed reporting.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.